-- 1. Open the image sequence containing the two channels to be analyzed.
+- Open the image sequence containing the two channels to be analyzed.
 The two channels must be the same color depth.
-It is much easier to visualize colocalization if each channel has a different color.
-Colocalization does not operate on single volumes. - 2.
-Select the Colocalization tab.
-Set Channel X and Channel Y using the drop-downs at the top of the screen.
+It is easier to visualize colocalization if each channel has a different color.
+Colocalization does not operate on single volumes. - Select the Colocalization tab.
+Set Channel X and Channel Y using the drop-downs at the top of the screen - 3.
+Set thresholds. - 4.
+Draw a region of interest on the Preview using the ROI tool. - 5.
+Select Set Thresholds from ROI from the Colocalization menu. - 6.
+Enter the required values manuallyinto the Threshold Maximum and Minimum boxes for each channel or drag the slider controls on the scatter plot. - 7.
+Select Automatic Thresholding from the Colocalization menu to generate thresholds automatically.